Account-Based Marketing Guide: Strategies for Success

 Think of it as inverting the traditional funnel.
 Instead of bringing in a variety of leads at the top of the funnel and qualifying them through the pipeline, ABM begins with high-value accounts as a central focus and develops a strategy to approach them head-on.

-The reason that B2B businesses prefer this approach is because it enables marketers to focus their attention on accounts most likely to become revenue — which means doing a better job determining where their time and effort can be spent most effectively.
+The reason that B2B businesses prefer this approach is that it enables marketers to focus their attention on accounts most likely to become revenue, which means doing a better job of determining where their time and effort can be spent most effectively.

 Key Components of ABM: